Future-House/aviary/README.md

 - Exclusion of info below `\f` (see below)

-If you have summary-level information that belongs in the docstring, but you don't want it part of the `Tool.info.description`, add a `r` prefix to the docstring and inject `\f` before the summary information to exclude.
+If you have summary-level information that belongs in the docstring, but you don't want it to be part of the `Tool.info.description`, add a `r` prefix to the docstring and inject `\f` before the summary information to exclude.
 This convention was created by FastAPI ([docs][1]).